ofajs/ofa-v4-docs/docs/en/docs/get-started/common-function.md

 </script>
 ```

-In the above example, we first select a `div` element with an `id` of "example".
-Then, we use the `attr` method to get the `name` attribute of the element and print it to the console.
-Next, we use the `attr` method to set the `title` attribute of the element to "change title".
+In the above example, we first selected a `div` element with an `id` of "example".
+Then, we used the `attr` method to get the `name` attribute of this element and print it to the console.
+Next, we used the `attr` method to set the `title` attribute of this element to "change title".